Skip to Content

 Bon Vivant

-This is a French restaurant that is only available for adults (ages 18+).
-We really wanted to try it, but our kids didn’t want to go to the kids club so we couldn’t.
+This French restaurant is only available for adults (ages 18+).
+We really wanted to try it, but our kids didn’t want to go to the kids club, so we couldn’t.

-However, our extended family went, and apparently, the escargot wasn’t awesome.
-But, they really enjoyed the scallops and said the French Onion Soup wasn’t bad.
+However, our extended family went, and the escargot wasn’t awesome.
+But they really enjoyed the scallops and said the French Onion Soup wasn’t bad.

-They also do a tableside dessert crepe with brandy that was pretty showy.
+They also did a tableside dessert crepe with brandy that was pretty showy.

 Zaffiro

-This is an Italian restaurant that serves risotto, pasta, pizza, and meat entrees plus Italian desserts.
-We ate here with extended family and it was meh.
+This Italian restaurant serves risotto, pasta, pizza, and meat entrees, plus Italian desserts.
+We ate here with extended family, and it was meh.
 My “seafood” pasta had 2 clam shells and 1 minuscule clam.

 For dessert, the panna cotta was pretty good.